treyhunner/treyhunner.github.com/source/_posts/2025-12-31-my-favorite-reads-of-2025.markdown

 I really liked the idea of hopefully skepticism as a level-headed replacement for cynicism.
 I was glad that Robert Putnam's The Upswing was also discussed toward the end.

-### Vegan for Life by Jack Norris and Virginia Messina
+### "Vegan for Life" by Jack Norris and Virginia Messina

 The nutrition advice in **[Vegan for Life](https://app.thestorygraph.com/books/2637d1c8-7f82-4094-bb05-5815cb3f4317)** is similar to [Harvard Medical School's Eat, Drink, and Be Healthy](https://app.thestorygraph.com/reviews/57fbf0bf-509a-4176-a8e1-cd5c53c5de7e?redirect=true) but it's targeted specifically to those eating vegan.
 If you're concerned about your health as you switch away from animal-based products, read this.